miguelarbesu/miguelarbesu/content/authors/admin/_index.md

 #   url: https://www.fmp-berlin.de/

 # Short bio (displayed in user profile at end of posts)
-bio: A chemist turned structural biologist, then data scientist.
+bio: An organic chemist turned structural biologist, then data scientist.

 # Interests to show in About widget
 interests: